mnz1988/stable-diffusion-guide/README.md

 &nbsp;

-# **Extensions:** <a name="extensions"></a>
+# Extensions <a name="extensions"></a>

 *Stable Diffusion WebUI* supports extensions to add additional functionality and quality of life.
 These can be added by going into the **Extensions** tab, then **Install from URL**, and pasting the links found here or elsewhere.
 Then, click *Install* and wait for it to finish.
 Then, go to **Installed** and click *Apply and restart UI*.

 Here are some useful extensions, I hugely recommend the first 2:
 * [Image Browser (fixed fork)](https://github.com/aka7774/sd_images_browser) - This will let you browse your past generated images very efficiently, as well as directly sending their prompts and parameters back to txt2img, img2img, etc.
 * [TagComplete](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete) - Absolutely essential for anime art.
 It will show you the matching booru tags as you type.
 Anime models work via booru tags, and rarely work at all if you go outside them, so knowing them is godmode.
 Not all tags will work well in all models though, specially if they're rare.
 * [ControlNet](https://github.com/Mikubill/sd-webui-controlnet) - A huge extension deserving of its own guide.
 It lets you take AI data from any image and use it as an input for your image.
 Practically speaking, it can create any pose or environment you want.
 Very powerful if used with external tools succh as Blender.
 * [Ultimate Upscale](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111) - A semi-advanced script usable from the img2img section to make really large images, where normally you can only go as high as your VRAM allows.
 * [Two-shot](https://github.com/opparco/stable-diffusion-webui-two-shot) - Normally you can't create more than one distinct character in the same image without them blending together.
 This extension lets you divide the image into parts; full, left side, right side; allowing you to make nice 2-character images.
 * [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts) - A script to let you generate randomly chosen elements in your image, among other things.
 * [Model Converter](https://github.com/Akegarasu/sd-webui-model-converter) - Lets you convert most 7GB/4GB models down to 2GB, by choosing `safetensors`, `fp16`, and `no-ema`.
 These pruned models work "almost the same" as the full models, which is to say, there is no appreciable difference due to math reasons.
 Most models come in 2 GB form nowadays regardless.

 &nbsp;

+# Loras <a name="lora"></a>

+LoRA or *Low-Rank Adaptation* is a form of **Extra Network** and the latest technology that lets you append a smaller model to any of your full models.
+They are similar to embeddings, one of which you might've seen [earlier](#prompt), but Loras are larger and often more capable.
+Technical details omitted.

+Loras can represent a character, an artstyle, poses, clothes, or even a human face (though I do not endorse this).
+Models are usually capable enough for general work, but when it comes to specific details with little existing examples, they fall short.
+That's where Loras come in.

+They can be downloaded from [civitai](https://civitai.com) and are 144 MB by default, but they can go as low as 1 MB and sometimes several hundreds of MB.
+Bigger Loras are not necessarily better.
+They come in `.safetensor` format, same as models.

+Place your lora files in the `stable-diffusion-webui/models/Lora` folder.
+Then, look for the 🎴 *Show extra networks* button below the big orange Generate button.
+It will open a new section.
+Click on the Lora tab and press the **Refresh** button, and your loras should appear.

+When you click a Lora in that menu it will get added to your prompt.
+It will look like this: `<lora:filename:1` The start is always the same.
+The filename will be the exact filename in your system without the `.safetensors` extension.
+Finally, the number is the weight, like we saw in [Prompts](#prompt).
+Most Loras work between 0.5 and 1 weight, and too high values might "fry" your image.

+An example of a Lora is [Thicker Lines Anime Style](https://civitai.com/models/13910/thicker-lines-anime-style-lora-mix), which is perfect if you want your images to look more like traditional anime.

+&nbps;

-# **Upscalers:** <a name="upscale"></a>
+# Upscalers <a name="upscale"></a>

 You can download additional upscalers and put them in your `stable-diffusion-webui/models/ESRGAN` folder.

-* [Some notable ones here](https://mega.nz/folder/LYdRSK7Y#9_eYXeUDqNbGpQ-FIdYTkg), including Remacri which might be the best one out there.
+* [Some notable ones here](https://mega.nz/folder/LYdRSK7Y#9_eYXeUDqNbGpQ-FIdYTkg), including Remacri which might be the best one out there, and the files necessary to make
 * [Upscale wiki](https://upscale.wiki/wiki/Model_Database)

 Coming soon: How to use ultimate upscaler.